Scarpa Gecko Review

-The special Vibram Reptilia sticky rubber kept our testers from slipping on slabby approaches, but when the slabs start to get into the fifth class zone, we prefer a more sensitive shoe like the Arc'teryx Acrux SL.
+The special Vibram Reptilia sticky rubber kept our testers from slipping on slabby approaches, but when the slabs start to get into the fifth class zone, we prefer a more sensitive shoe.

 These shoes are supportive enough to keep your feet comfy in larger hand cracks and offwidths, but our testers weren't able to get their feet in cracks smaller than a #3 Camalot.

 Our testers used these shoes extensively in Indian Creek, where they hiked up steep approaches every morning and back down every afternoon.
 These hikes involve scrambling over talus blocks, hiking up slabby boulders, and negotiating cactus and other spiky plants.
-The Scarpa Gecko was more than up to the task, keeping our tester's blister free.
-The thin mesh tongue does an excellent job venting moisture, so our feet stayed dry, especially when compared with leather shoes such as the Five Ten Guide Tennie and the La Sportiva Boulder X. The seven lacing eyelets that go all the way down to the toe are great for quick on and off as our testers moved around the crag from climb to climb.
+The Scarpa Gecko was more than up to the task, keeping our tester's blister-free.
+The thin mesh tongue does an excellent job venting moisture, so our feet stayed dry, especially when compared with leather shoes.
+The seven lacing eyelets that go all the way down to the toe are great for quick on and off as our testers moved around the crag from climb to climb.

 Weight & Packability

-Weighing in at 27.6oz, the Scarpa Gecko is the second heaviest shoe in our review and is not our favorite shoe to clip to our harnesses and drag up a long free climb (that would be the Evolv Cruzer Psyche).
+Weighing in at 27.6 oz, the Scarpa Gecko is not our favorite shoe to clip to our harnesses and drag up a long free climb (that would be the Evolv Cruzer Psyche).
 The extra comfort and support come with the price of more weight and bulk.
-The Arc'teryx Acrux SL is a better compromise between weight and support if you're looking for a descent shoe.

-At $180, these shoes are the most expensive in this season's line-up, probably something to do with the soft but durable Italian leather upper.
-For a less expensive option that also climbs better, take a look at our Best Buy Award Winner, the La Sportiva Boulder X
+These shoes are some of the most expensive in this season's line-up, probably something to do with the soft but durable Italian leather upper.

 For the narrow footed rock scrambler, the Scarpa Gecko offers a good balance between climbing ability and hiking comfort, and if the shoe fits, it's worth the hefty price tag.
 If you've got a wider foot, take a look at the La Sportiva TX4, which is just as versatile as the Gecko, but performed better.